StarpTech/bootme/packages/bootme-projectx/README.md

 # bootme-projectx

-Example of how to load the JSON pipeline definition from a NPM package.
+Example of how to share a JSON pipeline definition

+## Usage

 ```
 npm i bootme-projectx
 bootme -t bootme-projectx
 ```
-or without to install any packages
+or without to install any packages in one command
 ```
-npx -p bootme-projectx -- bootme -t bootme-projectx
+npx -p bootme-projectx -- bootme-cli -t bootme-projectx
 ```